History of the aircraft carrier: World War II

 Subsequently, the US were able to build up large numbers of aircraft aboard a mixture of fleet, light and (newly commissioned) escort carriers, primarily with the introduction of the Essex-class in 1943.
-These ships, around which were built the fast carrier task forces of the 3rd and 5th Fleets, played a major part in winning the Pacific war.
+These ships, around which were built the fast carrier task forces of the 3rd and 5th Fleets, played a major part in winning the Pacific War.
 The Battle of the Philippine Sea in 1944 was the largest aircraft carrier battle in history and the decisive naval battle of World War II.

 The reign of the battleship as the primary component of a fleet finally came to an end when U.S. carrier-borne aircraft sank the largest battleships ever built, the Japanese super battleships Musashi in 1944 and Yamato in 1945.
 Japan built the largest aircraft carrier of the war: Shinano, which was a Yamato-class ship converted before being halfway completed in order to counter the disastrous loss of four fleet carriers at Midway.
 She was sunk by the patrolling US submarine Archerfish while in transit shortly after commissioning, but before being fully outfitted or operational, in November 1944.

 Wartime emergencies also spurred the creation or conversion of unconventional aircraft carriers.
 CAM ships, like SS Michael E, were cargo-carrying merchant ships that could launch but not retrieve a single fighter aircraft from a catapult.
 These vessels were an emergency measure during World War II as were the Merchant aircraft carriers (MACs), such as MV Empire MacAlpine which put a flight deck on top of a cargo ship.
 Submarine aircraft carriers, such as the French Surcouf and the Japanese I-400-class submarines, which were capable of carrying three Aichi M6A Seiran aircraft, were first built in the 1920s but were generally unsuccessful in combat.

 Post-war developments

 Three major post-war developments came from the need to improve operations of jet-powered aircraft, which had higher weights and landing speeds than their propeller-powered forebears.

-The first jet landing on a carrier was made by Lt Cdr Eric "Winkle" Brown who landed on HMS Ocean in the specially modified de Havilland Vampire LZ551/G on 3 December 1945.
+The first jet landing on a carrier was made by Lt Cdr Eric 'Winkle' Brown who landed on HMS Ocean in the specially modified de Havilland Vampire registration LZ551/G on 3 December 1945.
 Brown is also the all-time record holder for the number of carrier landings, at 2,407.

 After these successful tests, there were still many misgivings about the suitability of operating jet aircraft routinely from carriers, and LZ551/G was taken to Farnborough to participate in trials of the experimental "rubber deck".
 Despite significant effort toward developing this idea, and some performance advantages due to the removal of the undercarriage, it was found to be unnecessary; and following the introduction of angled flight decks, jets were operating from carriers by the mid-1950s.